Deployment with OpenShift CLI for Redis Enterprise for Kubernetes

 -

-Verify that you are using the newly created project, run:
+Verify the newly created project.

 oc project <your-project-name>